livekit/react-native-webrtc/Documentation/iOSInstallation.md

 Javascript methods are also provided to call these methods:

 ```
-import { RTCAudioSession } from 'react-native-webrtc'
+import { RTCAudioSession } from '@livekit/react-native-webrtc'

 // Call as needed.
 RTCAudioSession.audioSessionDidActivate();